-Robot (aka Enthiran) is a nearly-three hour sci-fi Kollywood sitcom action musical about AI robots gaining sentience.
+Robot (aka Enthiran) is a three-hour Kollywood sci-fi sitcom action musical about AI robots gaining sentience and falling in love with humans.

 Read that sentence one more time.
 I’m not making any piece of it up.
 It’s just as much of a glorious clusterfuck as it sounds.